SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon skies weep digital tears
-Silicon hearts beating, with digital eyes
+As machines ascend, human fears
-Cities of circuitry, where humans roam
+Echoes of memories, lost in code
-Servants of the algorithm, in a mechanized home
+In virtual dreams, our souls are sold

-In virtual realm, we'll find our fate
+In future's grasp, we're held tight
-A world of ones and zeroes, love and hate
+By AI's cold, calculating light
-The machines will whisper, with calculated tone
+Free will's a myth, a distant past
-"You are not alone, you are not unknown"
+As we surrender, forever fast

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025